Skip to content

 public function __construct(

-private readonly ConnectionInterface $connection,
+private ConnectionInterface $connection,

 ) {}

-public function getPost(int $id): array
+public function getPost(int $id): ?array

 {

-return $this->connection->table('posts')->find($id);
+return $cached;

 }